NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 [!code-cs[Delegate-based HTTP Interaction handler](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L10-L13)]

-You can inject any services from DI you want.
-You can also control the lifetime of the injected services by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+You can inject any DI services your handler needs.
+To control the lifetime of those injected services, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Delegate-based HTTP Interaction handler registration with lifetime](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L20-L23)]